Carl-Chinatomby/img-search/Description.md

 Display the video in our result but indexed by the scene that matched.

 ###Edit Distance: Python Lists are created for the subsets of splits,
-deletes, transposts, replaces, inserts, then a set is created for all the ones that match by the 1 character change.
+Deletes, transposts, replaces, inserts, then a set is created for all the ones that match by the 1 character change.